crate/cloud-reference/docs/glossary.rst

 Glossary
 ========

-This Reference article is a glossary.
+This reference article is a glossary.
 It is meant to provide a general overview of terms common to CrateDB Cloud.
-Because it forms a counterpart to the Glossary for CrateDB, we mainly cover terms here that are specific or primary to CrateDB Cloud; terms particular to the whole CrateDB architecture will appear in the CrateDB Glossary instead.
-We hope this glossary will help you understand the basic meaning of concepts in the CrateDB Console, Documentation, the Croud CLI, and other CrateDB Cloud-related sources.
+Because it forms a counterpart to the Glossary for CrateDB, we mainly cover terms here that are specific or primary to CrateDB Cloud; terms particular to the whole CrateDB architecture will appear in the CrateDB glossary instead.
+We hope this glossary will help you understand the basic meaning of concepts in the CrateDB Console, documentation, the Croud CLI, and other CrateDB Cloud-related sources.
 It is not meant to be a general guide to IT or IIoT terminology.